nordic-institute/X-Road/README.md

   ```

 ### 1.7 Volume support
 It is possible to configure security server sidecar to use volume support.
-This will allow us to  create sidecar-config and sidecar-config-db directory on the host and mount it into the /etc/xroad and /var/lib/postgresql/10/main  config directories on the container.
+This will allow us to create sidecar-config and sidecar-config-db directories on the host and mount them in `/etc/xroad` and `/var/lib/postgresql/10/main` config directories in the container.
 For adding volume support we have to modify the docker run sentence inside the setup_security_server_sidecar.sh script and add the volume support:

 `-v (sidecar-config-volume-name):/etc/xroad -v (sidecar-config-db-volume-name):/var/lib/postgresql/10/main`